Return to the Costume List

 For things like apron straps or belts, sew wrong side to wrong side to make a tube, then turn it inside out.
 This way all the little loose threads that stick out at the edges will be inside the strap, where you can't see them.
 If you don't want to do this, for heaven's sake learn to hem or at least glue under the edges, and trim any hanging threads.
 Don't just cut out a piece of fabric and hope it won't fray.
 It will, and those little straggly threads look awful.

 Old sheets and newspapers are nice for making patterns.
 Old sheets are especially nice because they don't tear (much) when you try them on.
 Newspaper is cheap and can be made as large as needed by taping pieces together.
 If you don't know how to read a pattern, you can cut up lots of newsprint and try different ideas to get the right shape for a costume.
 This will drive friends who sew from patterns crazy.
 If you need to be able to see through a pattern, buy tracing paper.
 I get it from an art supply store.
 If you can sew, hunt through old patterns (for help, see the links page).
 Patterns are especially helpful for things like dresses (try Butterick's or McCall's; they aim for the novice, and Butterick's is so Janet Weiss).
-Patterns go on sale often; get on your local fabric store's mailing list and watch for specials.
+Patterns go on sale often; I'm not sure how the recent monopoly on sewing patterns will impact this.

 Contrast stitching is best done by machine.
 You can do a lot with hand-stitching, but if you are doing stitching to make something stand out (quilted squares on your spacesuit; stitching in the boning in Frank's corset), the machine stitching stands out a lot better.
 (The irregular hand stitches let the fabric relax into any gaps.)